jpminor/mailspring-isaac-dark-theme/README.md

 # Isaac Dark Theme for Mailspring

-A Newton inspired dark theme for Mailspring.
+A Newton inspired dark theme for Mailspring that aims to addresses some UI issues that I see by reducing clutter, extra noise, and by adding some breathing room where it's needed.

 Design by JPM http://jminor.com

 ![](./preview-1.png)